Download document () of 20

 We’re here to provide valuable information to ensure that you and your organization are properly safeguarded against power outages that could affect you and your business.

-The 11 Most Significant Weather-Related Outages of 2024
+The 10 Most Significant Outages of 2025

 While weather has always been a leading cause of outages, weather-related power outages have been on the rise.
 From 2000 to 2023, about 80% of major power outages in the U.S. were due to weather events.
 The number of such outages in the last decade (2014-2023) was double that of the first decade of the century, according to Climate Central.